sinzed/vidopi-n8n/README.md

 1. Upload a video using the **Upload Video** node
 2. Extract the public link from the response
 3. Use the **Resize Video** node with the video URL and desired dimensions
-4. Check the task status to get the resized video
+4. Wait for the node to finish (it returns the processed video link when done)

 ## License